philasandegamede/http_service/SOLUTION.md

 ALB to enable HTTPS traffic to the application, which enforces encryption of data for the http service.
 Minimizes attacks.

+### RDS and DynamoDB

+For further network security, I would create a separate subnet for the RDS and DynamoDB.
+This will enable better network management and enhanced security.
+It allows better control over traffic flow and isolates sensitive data
 ### Monitoring

 This setup would benefit a lot from a centralized monitoring system with aggregated logs/metrics such as ELK, Grafana, or OpenSearch